 Counsellors have different backgrounds and qualifications.
-Some counsellors have formal qualifications in counselling, some might be registered psychologists, and others might have a background in teaching, nursing, psychology or social work.
-Because professional backgrounds can vary widely, it’s worth checking the qualifications of your counsellor.
+Some counsellors have formal qualifications in counselling, some might be registered psychologists, and others might have backgrounds in teaching, nursing, psychology or social work.

-Counsellors offer a mix of one-on-one counselling, family therapy and group work for children and families, depending on your needs or your child’s needs.
+Counsellors offer a mix of one-on-one counselling, family therapy, couples therapy and group work for children and families, depending on your needs or your child’s needs.

-Counsellors also often work with families who have a child with disability.
+Counsellors also often work with families who have children with disability.

 Why you might see a counsellor

-Counsellors can help you cope with difficult life circumstances such as:
+Counsellors can help you cope with difficult life circumstances like:

 - grief and loss